Out-of-distribution Evidence-aware Fake News Detection via Dual Adversarial Debiasing: Methodology

 \section{Methodology}

 In this section, we detail our proposed DAL approach.
-We start with problem formulation and the structure of evidence-aware fake news detection models.
-Then, we introduce our dual adversarial debiasing strategy.
+We start with problem formulation of evidence-aware fake news detection.
+Then, we introduce the common structure of existing evidence-aware fake news detection models.
+Finally, we introduce our dual adversarial debiasing strategy.